Cat Girl: Production

 The film was the first Anglo-U.S. co-production from American International Pictures, who made the film with Anglo-Amalgamated of Britain.
 The two companies had a strong relationship and Anglo-Amalgamated distributed many AIP films in Britain.
 AIP put up $25,000 of the budget and a script by their regular writer Lou Rusoff in exchange for Western Hemisphere rights.

 The script was originally entitled Wolf Girl.
 Director Alfred Shaughnessy thought the script was "ludicrous", and wanted to rewrite the script to make it more of a psychological thriller wherein the lead character Leonora Johnson (Barbara Shelley) becomes convinced that she is transforming into a monster, but it's all really just in her mind.
 He wrote "Rusoff listened patiently to my arguments but it soon became clear that he could not care less what I did with his script.
 He had been paid for it, and was mainly interested in getting his ‘first day of principal photography’ money and enjoying his trip to London, away from Mrs Rusoff."

 When the AIP executives watched the film, they were furious.
 Samuel Z. Arkoff wanted to know "Where is the Cat Monster?", so they hired special effects artist Paul Blaisdell to create a furry cat mask and claws (in less than 3 days) to splice into the film's finale for its U.S. release.

 The cameraman shot most of this extra footage slightly out of focus, making it look really shoddy in Blaisdell's opinion.
-Blaisdell also was disappointed at how little footage of his cat mask actually wound up in the finished film (the shots comprised only a matter of seconds).
+Blaisdell also was disappointed at how little footage of his cat mask actually wound up in the finished film (the added shots comprised only a matter of seconds).
 Blaisdell took the mask and claws home with him afterwards, and used them to make some home movies with his friend Bob Burns at Blaisdell's Topanga Canyon home.
 The cat mask wound up being one of the "props" that got destroyed in the fiery climax of AIP's 1958 film How to Make a Monster.

+Release

+Cat Girl was released on August 28, 1957, screening at the Paulo Drive-in theatre in Anaheim, California.
+It played with the film The Amazing Colossal Man as a double feature.